damianhakert/damianhakert.github.io/source/posts/2017-01-14-gitlab-8-dot-16-rc-2-renaming.html.md

 categories: release
 ---

-Later today, we will deploy version 8.16-RC2 on GitLab.com.
+Yesterday, we deployed version 8.16-RC2 on GitLab.com.

 This version contains a migration that will rename a small number of namespaces which were conflicting with our name restrictions (See [#8199](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/8199) and [#8309](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/8309)).